tureluren/refql/README.md

   // automatically detect references between tables
   detectRefs: true,

+  // do something with the error that occured while setting up RefQL
+  onSetupError: err => {
+    console.error (err.message);
+  },

   // automatically convert keys to plural for "has many" and "many to many" relationships
   pluralize: true,